ajxa/TREDD/README.md

 Once the dictionary is generated, the following steps need to be completed to ensure the home tab drop-down hyperlinks work as intended:

-1. Check to see is a sheet reference named `select_sheet` was successfully created in the output file by selecting `Formulas > Name Manager`:
+1. Check to see if a sheet reference named `select_sheet` was successfully created in the output file by selecting `Formulas > Name Manager`:

 <img src="inst/add_hyperlinks_1.gif" width="100%"/>